-A message of encouragement
+A Message of Encouragement

 The Hebrew text of the Genesis 5 genealogy, puts Enoch’s translation a comparatively few years after Adam’s death.
-The death of Adam must have caused discouragement to the saints for despite his repentant, righteous life he had died as the with case of every believer after him.
+The death of Adam must have caused discouragement to the saints for despite his repentant, righteous life he had died as with case of every believer after him.
 Perhaps the Lord translated Enoch in order to inspire his godly offspring with the hope that a righteous life will be certainly rewarded.

 As with Adam’s death, God showed that “the wages of sin is death,” so with Enoch’s translation, He showed that “the gift of God is eternal life” (Romans 6:23).
 The translation of Enoch illustrated that although sin broke man’s relationship with His Maker, through faith man’s relationship with God can be restored.
 Also, the translation of Enoch was designed by God, not only to reward the piety of a godly man, but to show the certainty of God’s promised deliverance from sin and death.